SEEC: Segmentation-Assisted Multi-Entropy Models for Learned Lossless Image Compression: Experiments

 Even with the additional overhead of storing segmentation masks, SEEC consistently outperforms both traditional and learned compression baselines.
-Compared with the best traditional method, FLIF, SEEC achieves a bitrate reduction of 5.2\%–14.1\% across various datasets.
-Against DLPR~\cite{bai2024deep}, our method achieves at most a 3.0\% reduction in bitrate.
+Compared with the best traditional method, FLIF, SEEC achieves a bitrate reduction at average of 11.0\% across all datasets.
+Our approach achieves 4.28 bpp on Adobe's Portrait dataset, outperforming the previous best DLPR (4.45 bpp) by 3.9\%

 Notably, SEEC adopts the same analysis transform, synthesis transform, hyper analysis, and hyper synthesis modules as DLPR, suggesting that the performance gain primarily stems from our Segmentation-assisted Multi-Entropy Models, underscoring the effectiveness of semantic-aware compression.